Simple Charitable Giving Strategies to Save on Your Taxes

 Note that the custodian of your IRA is not responsible for the tax reporting of the QCD.
 Before initiating QCDs, confirm that the non-profit currently meets its tax-exempt status.
 You will also want to keep track of the total amount of QCD each year and indicate this amount on your taxes.
-The 1099 that you receive each year may not indicate the distribution was non-taxable, so keep good records and double-check the numbers.
+The 1099 that you receive each year may not indicate that the distribution was non-taxable, so keep good records and double-check the numbers.
 A few minutes of good record keeping can save you several thousand dollars.

 Donor-advised funds: Is your taxable income higher this year than you expect it to be in the future?
 Perhaps you are retiring soon and are moving to a lower tax bracket.
 Or maybe you have a large windfall this year, which you do not expect to continue.

 Please keep in mind that any money invested into a donor-advised fund is no longer your money and you cannot reclaim it.
 The money has to be distributed to a 501(c)(3) organization.
 You can later determine where the money goes, but it must go to a nonprofit.

-To decide if a donor-advised fund is right for you, a good financial advisor or CPA can meet with you to determine your current tax situation and to project where you may be in a few years.
+To decide if a donor-advised fund is right for you, a good financial advisor or CPA can meet with you to determine your current tax situation and project where you may be in a few years.
 You will make the best decision if you share your goals with your advisors so that they can help you properly balance the tax benefits and giving goals.

 If you are considering the strategy, make sure that you have owned the position for more than 12 months.
 Otherwise, you may still incur capital gains.

 Itemizing every other year: Some people may save money on their taxes by sending out charitable gifts in late December for the following year.
-Essentially, you itemize in the years when you double up your giving, and take the standard deduction in the other years.
+Essentially, you itemize in the years when you double-up your giving, and take the standard deduction in the other years.

-Your financial advisor or CPA should be able to calculate the amount of tax savings or utilizing the strategy.
+Your financial advisor or CPA should be able to calculate the amount of tax savings by utilizing the strategy.
 This strategy can work best with younger taxpayers who give significantly and have other itemized expenses, such as mortgage interest.

-Before implementing this strategy, you may want to check with the non-profits you support.
+Before implementing this strategy, you may want to check with the nonprofits you support.
 Sometimes they prefer current year gifts and your planning strategies can create additional confusion or administrative hurdles for them.
 You do not want to do anything that will distract them from their mission.

 Some givers may also want to consider more complex strategies, such as Charitable Remainder Trusts, Charitable Lead Trusts, and Charitable Gift Annuities.